appreciated/penpot-prototype-connection-extrator/README.md

 # Penpot SVG Interaction Extractor

 ## Overview
 The "Penpot SVG Interaction Extractor" is a Python tool developed to parse SVG files exported from Penpot.
-It extracts useful information about the user interface and explores simple interactions that may be present in the design.
+It extracts on a per view basis forms (groups) their fields and resolves simple connections between boards.
+The output is JSON.

 ## Features
 - Extract elements and their attributes from SVG files.